exakat/php-dictionary/dictionary/standalone-type.ini.rst

 Types are standalone, as they can be use alone, in a type declaration.
 This is the case of almost any type of PHP, scalar, or class.
 The only exception used to be false and null.

-Null needed to be associated to another type, and was not standalone.
-False also was introduced as a non-standalone type, where it had to be associated with another type.
+``null`` needed to be associated to another type, and was not standalone. ``false`` also was introduced as a non-standalone type, where it had to be associated with another type.

-Since PHP 8.2 (and 8.3 for true), those types are now standalone and can be used by themselves.
+Since PHP 8.2, and 8.3 for ``true``, those types are now standalone and can be used by themselves.
 They are also called a 'literal type' as they define both the type and the value.

 .. code-block:: php